 August 15th 2018 – By: William Larsen – Civilians News – “News For All Views”

-And again, being 32 years old, growing up in Detroit, hearing the rumors of corruption over mass transit for decades… I can merely speculate.
+But again, being 32 years old, growing up in (suburban) Detroit, hearing the rumors surrounding the auto industry for decades… I can merely speculate.

 -William Larsen, Civilians News